|

 Kill that f^^k^^g surgeon.

 But, as I said above.
-Sh*t happens.
+Things happen.

-And the best way for society to deal with it - if possible - is
+And the almost inescapable truth is that the best way for society to deal

-not nowadays need to execute their home-grown murderers - particularly since
+do not nowadays need to execute their home-grown murderers - particularly since

 they have already got them stuck inside prison cells.

-And it is very depressing for a lot of people to see that they still
+And it is very depressing for a lot of people to see that they still do

-do execute people.
+execute people.

 Of course, some murderers definitely deserve the death penalty.
-And some deserve even
+And some

 But the treatment that truly heinous criminals 'deserve' should not count for

 anything.
 Why on earth should we even care what they 'deserve'?
-Surely, such criminals have lost the right to have taken into consideration what they
+Surely, such

 deserve.